Kozea/wdb/README.md

 ## Importing wdb each time is exhausting

-Yes to avoid that, you can add a `w` builtin at the beginning of your application:
+Yes to avoid that, you can add a `w` builtin at the beggining of your application:

 ```python